ljwags/ceuy3013-project-template/README.md

 ---

 This program calculates the horizontal and vertical alignment of roadways with a given starting point, other raodway characteristics.
 The program acts as road builder to determine where the end of the curve should be.
+All of the specifications can be found in **AASHTO A Policy on Geometric Design of Highways and Streets** most specifically Chapter 3 Elements of Design.
+This program is designed for U.S. customary units.

 Assumptions:
-* super elevation is equal to 0.10 which common use for highwats with snow and ice cited in Section 3.3.3.2
+* super elevation is equal to 0.10 which common use for highways with snow and ice cited in Section 3.3.3.2
-* linear elastic behavior
-* load is applied at the joints
-* the support joint must be constrained of translational movement
+* side friction factor is equal to 0.15 which is common for a 70 mph highway, this can vary greatly as it accounts for type of vehicle, condition of roadway, and condition of tires
+* one lane is traveling in each direction with no median (no case adjustment factor used)

 Inputs:

 *Horizontal Alignment*

 * x and y coordinate of at startion point of curve
-* speed
+* speed (mph)
-* tangent line length
+* tangent line length (ft)

 *Vertical Alignment*

 * x and z coordinate of at startion point of curve
+* speed (mph)
 * grades of back and forward tangents
 * type of vertical curve (crest or sag)

 Outputs:

 *Horizontal Alignment*

 * radius of curve
 * intersection angle (I)
 * point of tangent (PT)